 Nike was already renowned in the world of foot apparel, both in casual and athletics.
 And in 1984, the company launched its golf shoes and shirt lineups.
 Although the latter was limited in production, the former on the other hand instantly caught the players’ attention.

-Following inspiration from its previous strategies, Nike efficiently found the right individuals to carry their brand in the world of competitive golf, in just after a year.
+Following inspiration from its previous strategies, Nike efficiently found the right individuals to carry their brand into the world of competitive golf, in just after a year.
 Seve Ballesteros and Curtis Strange were two of such people.
-The two then went on to making huge plays for the company.
+The two then went on to make huge plays for the company.
 And in 1988/1989, Mr. Strange achieved a back-to-back U.S. Open win for Nike, propelling the company’s status even higher, along with the iconic swoosh brand logo.

 While it seemed like Nike was already at the top of its game, the company believed that it was just getting started.
 This was proven true when Nike took in Tiger Woods under a bold $40 million deal, which made numerous headlines.
 Tiger Woods, with his famous “Hello World” tagline, then became one of the most prominent figures in the golfing scene.
 And since then, the whole dynamic of Nike was never the same.